greatislander/c2lc-project-website/src/activities/pattern-creation.md

 relatedActivities:
   - Draw Shapes
   - Learning about patterns
-description: This activity involves creating patterns with Weavly coding environment.
+description: This activity involves creating patterns with the Weavly coding environment.
 whatYouNeed: |-
   ### Tools